zakblacki/docs/docs/uninstall.md

 At any time you can simply drop back to `flutter build` and things will work as they did before.

+#Linux
 You can remove `shorebird` from your path by removing it from your `.bashrc` or `.zshrc` and deleting the `.shorebird` directory located in `~/.shorebird`.

+#Windows
+You can delete .shorebird directory located at "C:\Users\YOUR_NAME\.shorebird" . also remove entry from your user path environement.